Mayer-Cloud-Solutions/martinmayer.tech.jekyll/_posts/2023-03-02-importance-of-deep-thinking.md

 author: martinmayer
 paginate: true
 ---
 In the fast-paced world of software engineering, it can be easy to prioritize constant communication and collaboration over deep thinking and uninterrupted knowledge work.
 However, deep thought is crucial to effective problem-solving and decision-making, particularly in complex software projects.
-This section will discuss why deep thinking is necessary and how it can benefit software engineering teams.
+I'll examine why deep thinking is necessary and how it can benefit software engineering teams.

 ### 🧠 What is Deep Thinking?